Irma lashes at Puerto Rico, leaves tiny Barbuda devastated

 "This could easily be the most costly storm in U.S. history, which is saying a lot considering what just happened two weeks ago," said Brian McNoldy, a hurricane researcher at the University of Miami.

-The mayor of Miami-Dade County said people should be prepared to evacuate Miami Beach and most coastal areas as soon as Wednesday evening.
-He activated the emergency operation center and urged residents to have three days' worth of food and water.
+Because of the uncertainty in any forecast this far out, authorities in Miami held off for the time being on ordering any widespread evacuations.
+The mayor of Miami-Dade County activated the emergency operation center and urged residents to have three days' worth of food and water.

-The State Department authorized voluntary evacuation of U.S. diplomats and their families from the Dominican Republic, Haiti and Cuba, where the storm was expected to arrive by Friday.
+The State Department authorized voluntary evacuation of U.S. diplomats and their families from the Dominican Republic, Haiti and Cuba.

 Bahamas Prime Minister Hubert Minnis said his government was evacuating six islands because authorities would not be able to help anyone caught in the "potentially catastrophic" wind, flooding and storm surge.
 People there would be flown to Nassau in what he called the largest storm evacuation in the country's history.

-The northern parts of the Dominican Republic and Haiti could see 10 inches (25 centimeters) of rain, with as much as 20 inches (50 centimeters) in the southeast Bahamas and Turks and Caicos.
+The northern parts of the Dominican Republic and Haiti could see up to 10 inches (25 centimeters) of rain, with as much as 12 inches (30 centimeters) in the southeast Bahamas and Turks and Caicos.

 The website cruisecritic.com said 28 cruises had been canceled, shortened or had their itineraries changed as a result of the hurricane.

 Also Wednesday, Tropical Storm Katia formed in the Gulf of Mexico off Mexico's coast and rapidly became a hurricane.
-It had sustained winds of 75 mph (120 kph) and Mexico's government issued a hurricane watch for the coast of Veracruz state from Tuxpan to Laguna Verde.
-Katia was about 185 miles (300 kilometers) north-northeast of the city of Veracruz and was expected to drift toward the coast on Thursday, the hurricane center said.
+It had sustained winds of 80 mph (130 kph) and Mexico's government issued a hurricane watch for the coast of Veracruz state from Tuxpan to Laguna Verde.
+Katia was about 195 miles (315 kilometers) north-northeast of the city of Veracruz late Wednesday and was expected to drift toward the coast Thursday and Friday, the hurricane center said.

 Another tropical storm farther east in the Atlantic became a hurricane Wednesday evening.
 Hurricane Jose posed no immediate threat to land but meteorologists warned the storm's path could change.
-Jose had winds of 75 mph (120 kph) and was quickly strengthening.
+Jose's sustained winds had risen to 85 mph (140 kph) by late Wednesday and some strengthening was expected.

 Associated Press writer Danica Coto reported this story in San Juan and AP writer Anika Kentish reported from St. John's, Antigua.
 AP writers Seth Borenstein in Washington, Michael Weissenstein in Havana and Ben Fox in Miami contributed to this report.